petercorke/machinevision-toolbox-python/mvtb-data/README.md

 ## Install big image files

 There are two very large zip files containing image sequences which are used in Sec.
 14.8.3 Visual Odometry, each is 116M and exceeds the total PyPI quota.
-Intead, you can download them into your local `mvtbdata` package running
+They are not included in the `mvtbdata` package, but you can download them into your *local* `mvtbdata` package by running

 ```
 import mvtbdata.mvtb_load_image_data